 Drinking water with lemon juice has lots of benefits all the way throughout your body.

-There are a lot of claims online that drinking lemon water can help you lose weight.
+There are a lot of claims online that drinking lemon water before bed can help you lose weight.
 Many of those centre around the pectin in the lemon juice, which allegedly reduces your calorie intake and appetite level.
 However, the amount of pectin in half a lemon is fairly minimal and the effect has not been proven.